 Motivational Speaker

 This profession literally has the word speaker in its name.
 As a motivational speaker, you are someone people look up to for solutions.
 It is a public speaking career like no other because as a motivational speaker, you don’t just need to have the audience’s attention, you also have the responsibility of steering them in the right direction.
 For this career, you need to make sure that you connect with your audience and inspire them to make changes in their lives and outlook through your communication skills.
-As in the words of the famous author, Robin Sharma, “Words can inspire, words can destroy, Choose yours well” pretty much sum it up.
+As in the words of the famous author, Robin Sharma, “Words can inspire, words can destroy, Choose yours well” pretty much sums it up.

 T V Personalities